shelbyspees/notes/writing/hugo/netlify opengraph.md

+---
-# dynamically generate OpenGraph images from Hugo and Netlify
+aliases: [dynamically generate OpenGraph images from Hugo and Netlify]
+---
 ## goal

 Context: I like how OpenGraph images look in link unfurls, for example on social media and in chat apps, but I don't like manually creating a new image for each blog post I write.